Continued from Day 4:

 2016.12.15, Day 6 To the Mirador and Back to Lago Pehoe

 Yesterday we timed our dry run for the Mirador: a ~70 minute ascent.
 The plan was to go up early today and see the sunrise drape over the towers.
-At 3am, we woke up to the desperate ringing of our alarms, almost entirely drowned out by the angry howling of gale-force winds and pounding rain (on cuben, ugh!).
-We came to an instant consensus: fuck it this is a terrible idea and we’re going back to sleep.
+At 3am, we woke up to the desperate ringing of our alarms, almost drowned out by the howling of gale-force winds and pounding rain (on our cuben fiber tent no less!).
+We came to an unspoken consensus: fuck it this is a terrible idea and we’re going back to sleep.

 Two hours later, the rain and wind have abated a little, and a grey light is just beginning to filter into camp.
 We finally decide to get up for sunrise, or whatever.
-But first, we’ve to put up with the foul sensation of slipping into our clammy clothes… ugh.
-With the crepuscular light there’s at least no need for headlights, and we scramble up as quickly as our half-asleep, cold, and starved bodies would allow.
-At the boulder field, we could just see the sunlight creep into the valley below and wash a layer of warmth over the canopy…
+But first, we’ve to put up with the foul sensation of slipping into our cold clammy clothes… ugh.
+At least there’s no need for headlights, and we scramble up as quickly as our bodies would allow.
+At the boulder field, we could just see tendrils of sunlight creep into the valley below, painting a layer of warmth over the canopy…

 And like a fiery blade, the morning light has sliced through the darkness… It’s one of the most sublimely beautiful sights we’ve ever seen.

 We’re at the Mirador, but it’s still cloudy in the fickle and unforgiving north.
-A smattering of other hikers, some of whom must’ve been up here a long time with their sleeping bags, are around to soak in the sight was well.
+A smattering of other hikers, some of whom must’ve been up here a long time in their sleeping bags, are also around to soak in the sight.
 We join them, and to ward off the morning chill we pile on every piece of clothing we brought.